jazzband/django-polymorphic/DOCS.rst

 Performance Problems with PostgreSQL, MySQL and SQLite3
 -------------------------------------------------------

-Current relational DBM systems seem to be have general problems with the SQL queries produced by object relational mappers like the Django ORM, if these use multi-table inheritance like Django's ORM does.
+Current relational DBM systems seem to have general problems with the SQL queries produced by object relational mappers like the Django ORM, if these use multi-table inheritance like Django's ORM does.
 The "inner joins" in these queries can perform very badly.